ItsPatrq/minimal-music-project/README.md

 ## Posts front matter parameters

+### Description / excerpt

+In the post feed / discography each entry will be shown with a text.
+This text will contain either the content of "description" property from front matter, or  [excerpt](https://jekyllrb.com/docs/posts/#post-excerpts) if the description property is missing.

 ### Images

 There are two parameters responsible for displaying images: *image* and *responsiveImage*.
 The first one should have string value equal to the relative path to the image to display in a post (and post-feed / discography preview) if *responsiveImage* is not set.
 This path will always be used for *clickToEnlargeImages* functionality too.
 The *responsiveImage* is an array of objects that will be transpiled to img in DOM property *srcset*.
 Each object should contain two properties:

 * *src* - path to the file